The Ho Chi Minh Trail: Then and Now (Part 3)

 In southern Laos near the border with Vietnam and Cambodia, US MAC-SOG special forces set up a relay post named "Leghorn".

-the view of Leghorn from the Cambodian border
+the view of Leghorn from near Cambodian border on the Ho Chi Minh Trail in Laos

-Its imposing location can still be seen while riding the Trail near the Cambodian border.
+Its imposing location can still be seen while riding the Ho Chi Minh Trail near the Cambodian border.

 Leghorn proved unassailable due to its location on top of a steep limestone cliff.

-Local villages cut a trail to the former site in the late 90s and removed most of the scrap metal left behind.
+Local villages cut a trail to the former site in the late 1990s and removed most of the scrap metal.

 breakfast on the Ho Chi Minh Trail

-Sometimes we find AK-47s while riding the Trail.
+Sometimes we find AK-47s while riding the Ho Chi Minh Trail

 AK-47s were simple, tough and effective.

-old AK in a scrap yard near Paksan
+An old AK-47 in a scrap yard near Paksan on the Ho Chi Minh Trail in Laos

 An old AK-47 in a scrap yard near Paksan.

-The NVA installed a wire-based communication system, some 13,000 km in length.
+The NVA installed a wire-based telephone communication system, some 13,000 km in length.

 An old pole north of Villabury still has the original insulators attached to it.